Validity of Sub-Classification Within Reserved Categories

 Impleader: Union of India (Department of Social Justice)

 Lawyers: Amrish Kumar, K. Paari Vendhan, Ronak Karanpuria, V.K.
 Biju, Krishan Kumar, S. Gowthaman

 Can states sub-classify Scheduled Castes (SC) to ensure greater reservations of some SC groups over others?

-Is the exclusion of sub-classification within the SC and Scheduled Tribe categories when the same is permitted for the Socially and Educationally Backward categories invalid?
+Is the exclusion of sub-classification within the Scheduled Caste and Scheduled Tribe categories invalid when the same is permitted for the Socially and Educationally Backward categories?

 Was the SC’s 5-Judge Bench in E.V.
 Chinnaiah v State of Andhra Pradesh incorrect?

 In 1975, the government of Punjab issued a notification dividing its existing 25% reservation for Scheduled Castes (SC) into two categories.
 Half of these seats reserved for the SC category were to be offered to Balmikis (Valmikis) and Mazhabi Sikhs.
 The other half of the reserved seats was for the remaining groups within the SC category.
 This notification continued to remain in effect for 31 years, until the SC’s five-judge bench decision in E.V.
 Chinnaiah v State of Andhra Pradesh (2004) set aside a similar law in Andhra Pradesh.
 Since the SC’s Chinnaiah decision ruled that sub-classification within the SC category was not permitted, the Punjab and Haryana HC struck down the Punjab notification on 25 July 2006.